 Eastern View:The sesame seed, Sesamum indicum, is a tiny gem that packs a mighty punch.
 Each sesame seed is protected by an outer shell that naturally opens when the seed ripens (giving rise to the phrase "Open Sesame".)
+At this time the seeds are ready to be pressed into light golden sesame oil.
 Sesame seed contain a good bit of dietary fiber, supporting a healthy colon.
 Sesame oil has been used to support numerous healthy systems in the body, including the nervous system, bones and muscles, skin and hair, the digestive tract including the colon, and the male and female reproductive system.

 The sesame seed, from an Ayurvedic perspective, is sweet, pungent, astringent, and bitter, and has a heating effect.
-Its greatest benefit is in balancing vata.
-The heating nature of sesame can also be good for kapha.Makes it a perfect meal for you.
-It grows in a dry climate, and in turn, is beneficial when the dry quality is in excess.
+Its greatest benefit is in balancing vatas.
+This time of year the heating nature of sesame can also be good for Vata/Pittas.
+It grows in a dry climate, and in turn, is beneficial when the dry quality is in excess such as dry skin and dry hair.

 Nourishing, calming, and warming, sesame oil is a fundamental part of Ayurveda.
 Sesame oil is highly beneficial for the entire system from head to toe.

 Ayurveda suggests the daily use of this oil and is said to heal and cleanse internal and external wounds, as well as improve the power of digestion and metabolism, and enhancing intelligence.

-Western View: Sesame seed oils are heart-healthy choices for Vata/Kaphas that can be prone to heart disease.
-It supplies unsaturated fats as well as certain nutrients.
+Western View: Sesame seed oils are heart-healthy choices that supply unsaturated fats as well as certain nutrients.

-Sesame oil is rich in vitamin E (potent antioxidant), iron, omega-6 fatty acids, vitamin B6, magnesium, calcium, zinc, copper, dietary fiber and flavonoids phenolic antioxidants - fantastic for the immune system which can be running a little low this time of year for Vata/Kaphas.
+Sesame oil is rich in vitamin E (potent antioxidant), iron, omega-6 fatty acids, vitamin B6, magnesium, calcium, zinc, copper, dietary fiber and flavonoids phenolic antioxidants.
+Antioxidants are what fight free radicals and help reduce Pitta inflammation.

-This time of year - you may have some drying of the skin and the presence of vitamin E and zinc in this oil helps in augmenting the elasticity of the skin; repairs damaged skin cells and promote the production of collagen.
+Vata/Pittas can have pretty dry skin this time of year so the presence of vitamin E and zinc in this oil helps in augmenting the elasticity of the skin; repairs damaged skin cells and promote the production of collagen.

 All these enriching nutrients make Sesame oil a powerful antioxidant with antibacterial, antifungal, anti-inflammatory, antiviral, immune-stimulant, restorative, anti-rheumatic, carminative, tonic, anti-diabetic, anti-atherogenic, cardiac, dermatologic, laxative, emollient, warming and antidepressant properties.
-That's great for all doshas in the winter!
+Great for all dosha types.